pinterarpad1977/pinterarpad1977/README.md

 Hi, I’m @pinterarpad1977 (Arpad he/him) based in Europe, Hungary.

-I’m interested in Python and I now started to learn JavaScript too My experience is mostly data related (Pandas, NLP, NumPy, some SQL) Unfortunately I cannot learn on the job, I am a data analyst, but working solely on Power BI.
+I’m interested in Python and I now started to learn JavaScript too.

+My experience is mostly data related (Pandas, NLP, NumPy, some SQL)

+Unfortunately I cannot learn on the job, I am a data analyst, but working solely on Power BI.

 I’m currently intermadiate in Python but I am still at a novice level in JavaScript.